Autodesk/sydevs/getting_started/part05.md

 The integrated waveform (`top.integrator#Y_output`) increases whenever the square wave (`top.generator#y_output`) is in the "on" phase of the cycle.
 In the end, the area under the square wave is 18 (as expected, since there are 3 seconds per cycle in the "on" phase, times 6 ten-second cycles in the one-minute simulation).

-We're now done with the `waveform` example nodes.
-In [Part 6](part06.html), we'll download and incorporate a couple examples that demonstrate other types of nodes and SyDEVS features.
+We're now done with the `waveform` example.
+In [Part 6](part06.html), you'll download and incorporate two examples that demonstrate other types of nodes and SyDEVS features.

 | [***Continue to Part 6***](part06.html) |